 - BAKE for 8 to 10 minutes.
-If your oven heats unevenly, rotate the cookie sheet in the oven at the 6-minute mark so the cookies will bake evenly and bake an additional 1 to 3 minutes, or until the edges are set, but middle does not look completely done.
+If your oven heats unevenly, rotate the cookie sheet in the oven at the 6-minute mark so the cookies bake evenly.
+Then bake an additional 1 to 3 minutes, or until the edges are set, but middle does not look completely done.
 Use your judgement here.
 The cookie should not be doughy.
-Cook until the cookies look almost done.
+Bake until the cookies look almost done.